rasadin2/notout/wp-content/plugins/cricket-matches/README.md

 For issues or feature requests, please contact the plugin developer.

 **Quick Access:**
-- In-plugin help: Cricket Matches > How to Use
+- In-plugin help: Match Predictions > How to Use
 - Documentation: README.md, ACTIVATION-GUIDE.md, SHORTCODE-GUIDE.md

 ## Changelog